 Parents will be formally notified in writing about their children's needs.
 Adjustments, interventions, support and review date will be agreed with staff, parents and pupil.
-This will be recorded on the provision map and individual targets and review recorded on an Individual Education Plan.
+This will be recorded on the provision map and individual targets and review recorded on a Support Plan.
+The format of support plans have recently been reviewed by the LA and SENDCO.
+A Support Plan new format was introduced in September 2021 which priorities pupil voice and parental input.